easttennesseecc-star/Q-Top-Dog-IDE/AI_AGENT_MARKETPLACE_INTEGRATION_GUIDE.md

 **Without Marketplace**:
 ```
 Error: "Null reference in _process()"
-Q-IDE explains: "You're calling a method on null"
+Top Dog explains: "You're calling a method on null"
 User: "Yeah, but why?"
 ```